 Thursday, 25 April 2013

-Introducing MUPLEx
+Introducing MUPLex

 I've been taking one of Dan Grossman's courses on programming languages and it was one of the most illuminating I've ever taken.
 While teaching, he used a made up programming language called MUPL.
 This MUPL had higher order functions, pairs, conditionals and the addition operation - this is the bare minimum with which you can teach how to build interpreters but also enough on which you can further build a high level functional language.